 ASQA conducts compliance audits to assess Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) providers' ongoing compliance with the standards required for registration.

 ASQA will conduct a compliance audit if an assessment has determined there is a risk of the provider failing to comply with the relevant standards for registration.
 Compliance audits are scheduled at ASQA’s discretion, with the authority of an ASQA Commissioner or nominated delegate.

 The audit is conducted at your nominated premises.
-The auditor (or audit team, which may include industry specialists) examines your ongoing compliance with the ESOS Act and National Code, and, where relevant, the English Language Intensive Courses for Overseas Students (ELICOS) National Standards.
+The auditor (or audit team, which may include industry specialists) examines your ongoing compliance with the Education Services for Overseas Students Act 2000 (ESOS Act) and the National Code, and, where relevant, the ELICOS Standards 2018.

 The auditor may also investigate:

-- integrity of marketing material and student information
+- the integrity of marketing material and student information

 - how you monitor course progress and attendance